 The government have made temporary changes to the laws around placing furniture on the highway.
 The Business and Planning Act 2020, introduces ‘Pavement Licensing’, which will allow businesses to place ‘furniture’ on the pavement to allow for the consumption of food and drink outdoors.
 It has been confirmed that this legislation will become permanent from Spring 2023.

 The Act requires that each application is subject to a public consultation.
-The public consultation period is set at 5 working days (excluding bank holidays).
-The consultation period is then followed by a ‘determination period’ of another 5 working days.
+The public consultation period is set at 7 days (excluding bank holidays).
+The consultation period is then followed by a ‘determination period’ of another 7 days.
 If Warwick District Council does not determine your application within the determination period, it is deemed to be granted for 12 months or until September 2023, whichever is sooner.